 |Withdrawals||Free of charge||Free of charge|

-AvaTrade has the best overall offer in 2021 with low spreads and trading fees.
+AvaTrade has the best overall offer with low spreads and trading fees.
 It offers a comprehensive educational and research site with free courses, videos, and market data.
 AvaTrade has top-tier licenses from ASIC, IIROC, and FSA.
 It is a good choice for beginner traders because of its user-friendly platforms and fee structure.

 Both online brokers have advantages and disadvantages.
 This article discusses the differences between Saxo Bank and AvaTrade.